georgedashen/ANGSD_final/README.md

 Folder:

-Scripts: all the bash scripts used in this project, for raw RNA-seq data processing.
+scripts: all the bash scripts used in this project, for raw RNA-seq data processing.

 R: all R scripts used for downstream analysis.

 QC: quality control figures, basically from MultiQC.

 data: intemediate data generated from analysis

+figures: figures in the report or important results